leksica/bet_info_app/README.md

 Automated scraping and processing of betting data locally hosted

 # Running the program
-Installation of python and all of the requirements in the requirements.txt A single run of the command main.py
+Installation of python and all of the requirements in the requirements.txt
+A single run of the command python main.py

 # Example usage of the main page "http://127.0.0.1:5000/"